the shoot

 On the day itself – the alarm at an ungodly hour, a quick cup and then off to the field.
 Next is setting the decoys and building the hide.
 As daylight arrives, it brings the sights and sounds that start off a new day, along with the anticipation of the arrival of the first birds.

 As your surroundings start to come into view, the distant calls of a party of geese – will they come?
 All this excitement before a shot has been fired!
-Raymond’s skill with the call and decoy placement will now be put to the test!
+Your guide's skill with the call and decoy placement will now be put to the test!
 The next following hours offer the peak of excitement, and if all goes to plan, everybody will get chances.
 When things work out really well, a halt will be called so as not to make an excessive bag, and educate all the local geese of decoys.
 The enjoyment of a flight is not dependent solely on the size of the bag.

 The Birds